 EMMETT LEE HAYWOOD

-To send flowers in memory of Emmett Lee Haywood, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Emmett Lee Haywood, please visit our Heartfelt Sympathies Store.

 The most lovely light in our world has dimmed forever.
 Emmett Lee Haywood, most recently of Erie, CO, passed away suddenly at home the morning of August 11, 2019.
 Emmett was born 82 years ago on May 28, 1937 to Emmett William and Corinne McAlister Haywood in the small ranching community of Cuero, TX and grew up enjoying the privilege and responsibilities of the ranching life.
 On the occasion of his birth, he was presented with a saddle by his maternal grandfather, Lee McAlister, and so spent many days on horseback; a true cowboy!
 Emmett was proud of his African American heritage.
 He was born in the time if segregation and so attended Daule School in Cuero, a small school for “coloreds” and went on to graduate from Cuero Colored H.S. in 1955.
 He attended Prairie View College in TX for one year and then transferred to Kansas State University, graduating with a BA in 1960.
 He served with distinction in the U.S. Army from 1961-1964.
 His last assignment was as a clerk to the base commander at Inchon, South Korea.
 Emmett was honorably discharged with the rank of Specialist 5.
 He met and married Jo Frances Lee in 1964.
 They later divorced in 1983.